 We assume that, at the start of the simulation, the pulse that is to be advanced to focus is located within a spherical sector, defined by a polar angle $\theta$ around the negative $x$ axis that can be as large as $\pi/2$.
 The opening angle $\theta$ is related to the $f$-number, $f$, as $\theta = \arctan\left(1/(2f)\right)$.

-The distance to the far-field zone is determined by the lowest characteristic frequency component of the pulse.
-Since we are interested in the treatment of few-cycle pulses, we can take the central wavelength $\lambda$ (the one that corresponds to the mean of the frequency band) as the typical scale for the lowest frequency component.
-We then must have that the distance $R_0$ from the initial location of the pulse to the geometrical center is much larger than $\lambda$.
-In practice we set $R_0 \approx 16 \lambda$ but this can vary depending on the bandwidth of the spectrum and on the required level of accuracy.
+The distance to the far-field zone is determined by the lowest characteristic spatial frequency component of the pulse.
+Since we are interested in the treatment of few-cycle pulses, we can take the central wavelength $\lambda$ (the one that corresponds to the mean of the frequency band) as the typical scale for the lowest spatial frequency component. {Then we require} that the distance $R_0$ from the initial location of the pulse to the geometrical center (focus position) is much larger than $\lambda$.
+In practice we set $R_0 \approx 16 \lambda$ but this can vary depending on the spectral bandwidth and on the required level of accuracy.

-The pulse can have arbitrary profiles along the longitudinal and transverse directions, i.e. perpendicular to, and along, the spherical surface respectively.
-The pulse can have arbitrary variation of shape, polarization and phase along the transverse directions, but the variations should not be too rapid, so that we still can assume that locally the pulse propagates predominantly towards the geometrical center of the sphere.
+The pulse can have arbitrary profiles along the longitudinal and transverse directions, i.e., perpendicular to, and along, the spherical surface respectively.
+The pulse can have arbitrary variation of {profile}, polarization and phase (wavefront) along the transverse directions, but the variations should not be too rapid, so that we still can assume that locally the pulse propagates predominantly towards the geometrical center of the sphere.
 The permitted magnitude of variations depends on the particular problem and on the required accuracy level.
 This is a matter of numerical verification.

-Although the problem statement is not restricted to any specific form, we consider a specific case of a short pulse under tight focusing.
+Although the problem statement is not restricted to any {particular} form, we consider a specific case of a short pulse under tight focusing.
 This facilitates the description of the method and provides a good demonstration of its capabilities.

-To mimic a laser beam being uniformly amplified within its gain medium, we consider a pulse with flat-top transverse profile.
-In this case we need to define the transverse shape $u_{ts}$ so that the pulse amplitude is non-zero only within the angle $\theta$.
+To mimic a laser beam being uniformly amplified within {the amplifying} medium, we consider a pulse with flat-top transverse profile.
+In this case we need to define the transverse shape $u_{ts}$ so that the pulse amplitude is nonzero only within the angle $\theta$.
 In order to provide a smooth transition near this angular limit, we introduce an edge smoothing angle $\varepsilon$ and use $\cos^2$ shape:

 where we use the rectangular function

 We consider a longitudinal shape of the form:

 where $L$ is the pulse length, $\alpha$ is the angle between the $x$ axis and the position vector $\textbf{R}=(x,y,z)$.